fiugd/beta/.NOTES/releases/bartokv0.4.3.md

 started: 2021-04-20
 release: TBD

-- [ ] copy is not hooked up in tree

-- [ ] sw freaks and app doesn't crash well:
-	- [ ] with dragging a file from one new folder to another new folder
+- [ ] file content as expected after move/copy operations
-- [ ] rename file and folder need to be verified
+- [ ] file (like .keep) don't show up as ready for commit

 - [ ] commits
+	- in short, delete for commits (because add already works)
+	- files in change queue are modified when operations occur
 	- delete
 		- [ ] handle delete files for commit
 		- [ ] handle delete folders for commit